Welcome. I am James McGillis.

 Mountains above Bullhead City, AZ near sunset - Click for larger image (http://jamesmcgillis.com)Similar to discrimination that Austrian and German Jews experienced before World War II, will Arizonans soon report their neighbors as suspected “illegal aliens”?
 Would the act of accusing one’s neighbor create “probable cause” for the police to verify the residency status of “the accused”?
 When the law goes into effect, I expect police “anonymous tip-lines” to ring more often.
 Those communications lines could soon allow one neighbor to accuse another of not being a "real" American.

 That day, I stopped at Baja Fresh in Tempe for lunch.
 During my visit, a steady stream of people frequented the restaurant.
 As I sat and ate, I found myself wondering what comprised each individual’s ethnic or racial makeup.
-Soon, I realized that I was engaged in the racial profiling of Arizona residents.
+Soon, I realized that I was engaged in the silent racial profiling of Arizona residents.

 Colorado River water taxi at Harrah's Laughlin Hotel & Casino - Click for larger image (http://jamesmcgillis.com)In 1848, the Treaty of Guadalupe Hidalgo ended the U.S. Mexican War.
 At the time, Mexico ceded large parts of current-day Arizona, California and New Mexico to the United States.
 At their inception, Mexican Americans outnumbered Anglo Americans in all three territories.
 Native Indians may have outnumbered both Latinos and Anglos, but their subsequent sequestration, subjugation and near annihilation makes their situation hard to compare.
 By treaty, all Mexican Americans, but none of the Indian Americans became citizens of the United States.